-As noted earlier, we issued two new debt offerings during 2012: our \$300 million principal amount 3.8% Senior Notes due 2022 and our \$125 million principal amount 5.875% Junior Subordinated Debentures due 2052, both issued in September.
+In 2012 and 2013, we engaged in a debt restructuring program which resulted in a reduction in financing costs.
+We issued two new debt offerings during 2012: our \$300 million principal amount 3.8% Senior Notes due 2022 and our \$125 million principal amount 5.875% Junior Subordinated Debentures due 2052, both issued in September.
 Proceeds from the Senior Notes were \$297 million, but \$150 million were purchased by our insurance subsidiaries and were eliminated in consolidation.
-Proceeds from this offering provided funding for the retirement of our 736% Senior Notes, which matured and were repaid in August, 2013, and for the acquisition of Family Heritage in November, 2012.
+Proceeds from this offering provided funding for the retirement of our 73/8% Senior Notes, which matured and were repaid in August, 2013, and for the acquisition of Family Heritage in November, 2012.
 The \$121 million net proceeds from the Subordinated Debentures were used to fund the call of our \$120 million principal amount 7.1% Trust Originated Preferred Securities in October, 2012.
 More information on these transactions can be found in Note 6-Acquisition and Note 11-Debt in the Notes to Consolidated Financial Statements and in our discussion of Capital Resources in this report.

-In each of the years 2011 through 2013, net income was affected by certain significant, unusual, and nonrecurring nonoperating items.
+In each of the years 2012 through 2014, net income was affected by certain significant, unusual, and nonrecurring nonoperating items.
 We do not view these items as components of core operating results because they are not indicative of past performance or future prospects of the insurance operations.
 As reported in Note 1-Significant Accounting Policies in the Notes to Consolidated Financial Statements under the caption Settlements, we were involved in certain issues in which we incurred settlement losses and expenses.
-In 2011, we settled a state administrative matter in the pretax amount of \$6.9 million (\$4.5 million after tax) and accrued an estimated liability for a litigation amount which settled in early 2012 in the pretax amount of \$12.0 million (\$7.8 million after tax).
-Both of these issues involved matters arising many years ago.
-Additionally, in connection with the 2012 purchase of Family Heritage as described in Note 6- Acquisition, we incurred \$2.9 million of acquisition-related expenses (\$1.9 million after tax).
+In connection with the 2012 purchase of Family Heritage, as described in Note 6-Acquisition, we incurred \$2.9 million of acquisition-related expenses (\$1.9 million after tax).
 During 2013, Torchmark incurred a state guaranty fund assessment in the amount of \$1.2 million (\$751 thousand after tax), resulting from events in years prior to 2012.
 Also in 2013, we resolved a legal matter related to a non-insurance issue in the amount of \$500 thousand (\$325 thousand after tax), and settled additional litigation related to prior years in the amount of \$8.6 million (\$5.6 million after tax).
+During 2014, Torchmark accrued for certain litigation matters in the net amount of \$3.7 million (\$2.4 million after tax) that were not directly related to its insurance operations.
+Additionally, Torchmark received \$1.3 million (\$853 thousand after tax) in settlement of litigation regarding investments.
+Also in 2014, the Company recorded \$8.2 million in administrative settlements (\$5.3 million after tax) related to benefits paid for deaths occurring in prior years where claims were not filed.
 All of these items have been expensed in the Consolidated Statements of Operations.
 However, as described in Note 1, we remove items such as these that relate to prior periods or are non-operating items when evaluating the results of current operations, and therefore exclude such matters from our segment analysis for current periods.